 This group is for all women 18+ who want to get out and experience all the adventurous, different, beautiful, fun, crazy, and sometimes scary things our province has to offer.

-Sandy, the founding member and organizer has been in Manitoba since 2006 and is a permanent tourist.
+About the Organizer Sandy, the founding member and organizer has been in Manitoba since 2006 and is a permanent tourist.
 Sandy immigrated to Canada from the UK, where she ran women’s groups for 15 years.
 Her Manitoba friends all ask her advice on where to go and what to do and Sandy even has a little tourist office in her home.
-Sandy started Experience Manitoba to share her passion with other women.
-With the organizational assistance of a lyal group of volunteers, Experience Manitoba is a thriving women’s outdoor adventure group!
+Sandy started Experience Manitoba in 2010 to share her passion with other women.
+With the organisational assistance of Helen and event hosts, Helen, Shawna, Chris, and Patti, Experience Manitoba is a thriving women’s outdoor adventure group!

 About The Group

-We aim to hold at least 5 meetups per month, and we encourage all of our members to try things they have never tried before!
+We aim to hold at least 4 meetups per month, and we encourage all of our members to try things they have never tried before!
 We support one another and treat each other with respect.
-All meetups are pre-paid through PayPal.

 Our meet-ups are always friendly, supportive, and fun!
 (It’s all clean fun, except when we get REALLY muddy!)